bioidiap/bob.buildout/README.rst

 eggs
   The eggs option specifies a list of eggs to use for **building** this package.
 Each string must be given on a separate line.

-The entry ``xbob.extension`` is included by default.
+debug
+  If set, the module will be compiled with debugging symbols and with optimization turned off.

 buildout.eggs
   The eggs option specifies a list of eggs to use for **building** this